The hop-on hop-off bus is a familiar sight in most cities around the world and Sydney is no exception. Picture: © Sydney.com.au

 BONDI TOUR STOPS

-D. Cook and Phillip Park (College & William St, opposite Australian Museum)
+C. Cook and Phillip Park (William St, near College St, opposite Australian Museum)

-H. Bondi Beach (Campbell Parade, near corner of Roscoe St)
+G. Bondi Beach (Campbell Parade, near corner of Roscoe St - outside ‘Between the Flags’)

 Sydney and Bondi Tours interchange at the following stops: